Section 24 – A Guide for the Landlords

 The Bottom Line

 By now you must have developed a good understanding of section 24 and how it works as well as the effects of the new amendments on the landlords.
-We can wind up the discussion by saying that to remove the effects or reduce them, be careful and manage the process professionally in order to ensure that you do not struggle with problems further.
+We can wind up the discussion by saying that to remove the effects or reduce them, be careful and manage the process professionally to ensure that you do not struggle with problems further.

 Request A Callback